 - Rotates through the infectious diseases research, education, clinical practice and infection control committees to gain administrative and leadership skills

-- Attends a 2.5-day activity in the Mayo Clinic Multidisciplinary Simulation Center
+- Participates in a one day activity in the Mayo Clinic Multidisciplinary Simulation Center

 - Has up to six months of elective on- and off-site rotations (for example, in the Philippines, with the Mayo International Health Program or in pediatrics)